 Executive Chef, David Lavery

-Property Management Staff, Chris Rezendes, Supervisor and Guido Medeiros
+Property and Facilities, Guido Medeiros

-The Annual Season begins with Commissioning in mid May and ends with Decomissioning in mid October.
+The Annual Season begins with Commissioning in mid May and ends with Decommissioning in mid October.
 The Club is also open for Tavern Nights on Fridays and Saturdays as well as for other social events in the off-season.
 We observe the traditional Yacht Club National Ensign raising and lowering ceremony of “Colors” at 0800 and sunset, and we monitor VHF Channel 68 during the Annual Season.